PLEASE NOTE: We are NOT a suicide helpline, and we DO NOT monitor this website or answer any calls through the website promptly.

 Feel guilty for wanting space.
 No one is entitled to your time or attention, including your friends.
 There's nothing wrong with saying no and choosing not to engage in situations that make you uncomfortable.

 Make it personal.
 Remember that your friend isn't necessarily a bad person -- it's just that their behavior impacts you negatively.
 You can work to avoid and adjust the behavior without making them feel like they're just a crummy human.

 Send mixed messages.
 If this is a choice you want to make, stick with it.
 For example, it'll get confusing if you tell them you want no contact and keep tagging them in memes all week.
 Be clear and consistent from the start.

 Do it publicly.
-Once you've ended your friendship, don't go subtweeting about it online or making a big show of it at school.
+Once you've ended your friendship, don't go subtweeting about it online or make a big show of it at school.
 Privacy will let you both heal and move on in the best way for you, without fear of public judgment.

 Gossip about it.
-These situations are really, really complicated, and as much as you might want to rant and vent to someone about it, recognize when it's unhelpful.
+These situations are really complicated, and as much as you might want to rant and vent to someone about it, recognize when it's unhelpful.
 It'll likely get back to your former friend and open up the same kind of tension that you're trying to avoid.

 One of the easiest ways to lower your self-esteem is to compare yourself to others.
 Everyone is not supposed to look the same or have the same life experiences.
 You will always find someone with something you do not have, but that doesn't mean that person is happier than you.